 A succulent is defined as any plant that stores water in it’s leaves, stems or roots to survive dry spells.
-You can see more Succulent Gardens on my Pinterest Board.
+They are super easy to take care of since they require very little water.
+You can actually over water them easier than under water.

 Let’s chat about how we created this cool Succulent Garden…